-The Miller Group is a ‘boutique’ social policy, management and research consultancy that for over 20 years has worked across the human services – primarily with the non-government/not-for-profit (NFP) sector, and with social enterprises, governments, and with small and large community groups.
-Our work has always been driven by our values, which are derived from our desire to make a positive difference in the lives of disadvantaged Australians and to transfer our knowledge and our skills to those we work with – our clients – so that they can empower their clients to fulfil their potential and make choices that will improve their lives.
+The Miller Group is a ‘boutique’ social policy, management and research consultancy that for over 20 years has worked across the human services – primarily with the non-government/not-for-profit (NFP) sector, with social enterprises, governments, and with small to medium businesses .
+Our work has always been driven by our VALUES which are derived from our desire to make a positive difference in the lives of disadvantaged Australians and to transfer our knowledge and our skills to those we work with – our clients – so that they can empower their clients to fulfill their potential and make choices that will improve their lives.

 All of the services we provide are underpinned by the following Values and Principles: